 Do you need an experienced mediator to assist with your sports related issue?
 Hoping to avoid costly litigation?
 Do you want to keep the impact of the conflict to a minimum?
 Are you looking for sports mediation services?

-SCI acts as a neutral, third-party to help solve sports-related problems.
+SCI acts as a neutral, third-party to help solve sports and sports business related problems.
 Our mediators are highly-skilled, experienced, and capable of assisting with even the most challenging of conflicts.

 Fair and Effective Process

 SCI mediators are responsible for ensuring a fair and effective process throughout while the parties are responsible for the outcomes.

 The benefits of mediation include:

 While a mediator may charge a fee comparable to that of an attorney, the mediation process generally takes much less time than moving a case through standard legal channels.
 While a case in the hands of a lawyer or a court may take months or years to resolve, mediation usually achieves a resolution in a matter of hours.
 Taking less time means expending less money on hourly fees and costs.